bridgecrewio/iam-alerting-cleanup/README.md

 * SKIP_TAG - the key and value of a tag that indicates an IAM user should be skipped, even if they are matched by the email and selection tag.
 The format must be "TagName=TagValue".
 Optional.
 * ALERT_THRESHOLDS - a comma-separated list of days after which to send alerts to users.
 Each time a credential exceeds a new threshold, the user will receive an alert email.
 Example: "60, 75, 85, 89".
 Required.
 * DISABLE_THRESHOLD - the number of days after which an unused credential will be disabled.
 Example: "90".
 Required.
+* ALERT_ON_DISABLE - whether to send a notification email when a credential is disabled.
+Defaults to False.
 * EMAIL_SENDER - the display name and email address of the user from which to send emails.
 Example: "IT Eng <noreply@address.com>".
 Required.
 * ACCOUNT_ALIAS - a user-friendly alias for the AWS account to be used in email subject lines.
 Optional; defaults to account ID.
+* DYNAMO_TABLE_NAME - the name of the DynamoDB table for state storage.

 ### Execution